yahoo/state-space-PrivacyChain-sdk-cxx/README.md

 ### The "Southside" Service

-The "Soutside Services" or "Southbound Interface" offers database access to a number of database technology.
+The "Southside Services" or "Southbound Interface" offers database access to a number of database technology.
 The expected and preferred database technology, of course, is the distributed shared ledger database of the [Hyperledger Fabric](https://www.hyperledger.org/projects/fabric).

 This repo provides a client library (a.k.a. a "software development kit") which implements the soutbound interface into Hyperledger Fabric.
 It requires the [Hyperledger Fabric C++ SDK](https://github.com/yahoo/hyperledger-fabric-sdk-c++).
 The components in this repository provide domain-specific interfaces to the underlying database.
 These features include schema versioning and evolution as well as the ability to process different consent representations.
 The current consent representation is the [IAB Transparency and Consent Framework](https://github.com/InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework) as encoded for [Version 1.1](https://github.com/InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/blob/master/Consent%20string%20and%20vendor%20list%20formats%20v1.1%20Final.md).